bitcoin-dev-project/bitcoiner-intro-to-rust/09_00_mutable_references.md

 The slice in the `main` function is no longer the same as the one in the `read_version` function.
 What's happening here is that in the `read_version` function the local variable is being changed without modifying the slice in `main`.
 The `transaction_bytes` variable is being treated as a mutable *copy* and not a mutable *reference*.
 That's not what we want.
 We want to change the original slice in `main` as well.

-What we really want to do is pass around a reference so that the same object in memory is being updated.
+What we really want to do is pass around a reference so that there is a link between the variable in `read_version` and the one in `main`.
 We can indicate that something is a mutable reference by prepending the `&mut` keyword.

 Instead of the argument type being `mut transaction_bytes: &[u8]`, we want the the `transaction_bytes` variable to be of the type `&mut &[u8]`.

-These are the two different function signatures now:
+These are the two different function signatures:
 ```rust
 fn read_version(mut transaction_bytes: &[u8]) -> u32
 fn read_version(transaction_bytes: &mut &[u8]) -> u32